Reverse Mortgage Loans West Palm Beach, Florida

-To qualify for most reverse mortgages, you must be at least 62 and live in your home.
-The proceeds of a reverse mortgage in West Palm Beach (without other features, like an annuity) are generally tax-free, and many reverse mortgages have no income restrictions.
+To qualify for most reverse mortgage loans, you must be at least 62 and live in your home.
+The proceeds of a reverse mortgage loan in West Palm Beach (without other features, like an annuity) are generally tax-free, and many reverse mortgage loans have no income restrictions.

-The three basic types of reverse mortgage are: single-purpose reverse mortgages, which are offered by some state and local government agencies and nonprofit organizations; federally-insured reverse mortgages, which are known as Home Equity Conversion Mortgages (HECMs), and are backed by the U. S. Department of Housing and Urban Development (HUD); and proprietary reverse mortgages, which are private loans that are backed by the companies that develop them.
+The three basic types of reverse mortgage loans are: single-purpose reverse mortgage loans, which are offered by some state and local government agencies and nonprofit organizations; federally-insured reverse mortgage loans, which are known as Home Equity Conversion Mortgages (HECMs), and are backed by the U. S. Department of Housing and Urban Development (HUD); and proprietary reverse mortgage loans, which are private loans that are backed by the companies that develop them.

 Reverse mortgage loan advances are not taxable, and generally do not affect Social Security or Medicare benefits.
 You retain the title to your home and do not have to make monthly repayments.
 The loan must be repaid when the last surviving borrower dies, sells the home, or no longer lives in the home as a principal residence.
 In the HECM program, a borrower can live in a nursing home or other medical facility for up to 12 months before the loan becomes due and payable.